-Teeth whitening is one of most sought after cosmetic dental procedures in Sacramento, CA. It is easy to understand why – teeth lose their pearly white color with time.
-It can be due to a number of reasons; your teeth can start to yellow because of drinking too much coffee, smoking or even due to age.
+Teeth whitening is one of the most sought-after cosmetic dental procedures in Sacramento, CA. It is easy to understand why – teeth lose their pearly white color with time.
+It can be due to a number of reasons; your teeth can start to yellow because of drinking too much coffee, smoking, or even due to age.
 Chemicals or lasers are used to whiten teeth.
-The procedure is not for everyone though; if you have veneers or any other dental procedure where bonding glue was used you cannot whiten your teeth.
+The procedure is not for everyone though; if you have veneers or any other dental procedure where bonding glue was used, you cannot whiten your teeth.
 There are different teeth whitening procedures that you can choose from:

-Your Sacramento, CA dentist can choose to whiten your teeth using a teeth whitening tray.
-He will place a whitening gel that contains an active ingredient, carbamide peroxide, over your teeth.
-As the chemical breaks down oxygen is released into the enamel making it whiter.
-To make sure that it your teeth are whitened properly the dentist creates the tray based on a mold of your teeth.
+Our Sacramento, CA dentists can choose to whiten your teeth using a teeth whitening tray.
+They will place a whitening gel that contains an active ingredient, carbamide peroxide, over your teeth.
+As the chemical breaks down, oxygen is released into the enamel, making it whiter.
+To make sure that your teeth are whitened properly, the dentist creates the tray based on a mold of your teeth.
 You will need several visits to the dentist to get your teeth whitened properly.
 In addition to that, your dentist will have you choose the shade that you want your teeth to be.
-Be careful – if you make them too white they will not look right for your face.
+Be careful – if you make them too white, they will not look right for your face.
 It is important to note that using this procedure to whiten teeth too often will eventually lead to gum recession and gum disease.

-You can also choose to have your teeth whitened using lasers – it is more expensive but it is faster.
-Your Sacramento, CA dentist will apply a 35% hydrogen peroxide solution on your teeth and then shine laser lights on them.
+You can also choose to have your teeth whitened using lasers – it is more expensive, but it is faster.
+Your dentist will apply a 35% hydrogen peroxide solution on your teeth and then shine laser lights on them.
 The active ingredient, hydrogen peroxide, is the one that whitens your teeth – the lasers just make the procedure faster.
-There have been no studies to definitively say whether laser teeth whitening is safer than tray teeth whitening
+There have been no studies to definitively say whether laser teeth whitening is safer than tray teeth whitening.

-If you bleach your teeth too often they will get a an undesirable grayish , translucent tint.
+If you bleach your teeth too often, they will get an undesirable grayish, translucent tint.